Can you visit Downton Abbey?

 For the ultimate Downton Fan the Downton Abbey Complete Series 1,2,3,4,5 & 6 + Bonus “Secrets of Highclere Castle” [Blu Ray LIMITED EDITION]

 The Castle closes at 5 pm and the Estate closes at 6 pm.
 Once you are in the Castle you are not timed so you may enter anytime between the allocated times

 The parking at Highclere Castle is free and as you can see from this photo there are lots of places to park.
 You then walk up the same path to the Castle that you see the characters in the movie using.

 Highclere is the official seat of the Earl of Carnarvon and in fact, many famous folks have passed through this beautiful home.
 The current Earl, George Herbert is Queen Elizabeth’s godson and his ancestor the 5th Earl of Carnarvon was the financial backer for the Archaeology dig that discovered King Tut’s tombs in Egypt.
 You will see when you visit that you can also take in a fascinating Egyptian exhibit that describes the search for the tomb.

 Highclere Castle became Downton Abbey out of financial need.
-As you can well imagine this size of house and its priceless treasures must cost a pretty penny to maintain.
+As you can well imagine this size of a house and its priceless treasures must cost a pretty penny to maintain.
 There are over 200 rooms in the castle and the struggle to pay for the over 80 staff needed for maintenance, gardening, tours, running the shops and cafes plus of course guides, farm staff, painters and so on requires very deep pockets.